-- Reduced HR-related calls by adding online self-service for employees and managers
+- Reduced HR-related calls by adding 24-7 direct access for employees and managers

 - Automated a range of HR process for cost-effective management of rapid growth

-COMPANY PROFILESince its inception in Houston, Texas in 1976, David Weekley Homes has formed its reputation on building quality new homes and providing homebuyers with innovative floor plan designs.
-The company has built more than 65,000 new homes in hundreds of communities throughout 14 cities'and ranks as one of the largest privately held home builders in the U.S. David Weekley Homes also has appeared numerous times on FORTUNE' magazine's list of the 100 Best Companies to Work For.
+Since its inception in Houston, Texas in 1976, David Weekley Homes has formed its reputation on building quality new homes and providing homebuyers with innovative floor plan designs.
+The company has built more than 65,000 new homes in hundreds of communities in dozens of cities and ranks as one of the largest privately held home builders in the U.S. David Weekley Homes also has appeared numerous times on FORTUNE® magazine's list of the 100 Best Companies to Work For

-David Weekley Homes allows team members to log into UltiPro and then review benefit deductions, compensation history, year-to-date pay information, and more.
-Managers are provided with real-time details on their teams, such as performance reviews and paid-time-off histories, and they can easily submit salary changes using workflow approvals.
+David Weekley Homes enables team members to log into UltiPro and then review benefits deductions, compensation history, year-to-date pay information, and more.
+Managers are provided with real-time details on their teams, such as performance reviews and paid-time-off histories, and they can easily submit salary changes in UltiPro using workflow approvals.

-Another key improvement with UltiPro is the company’s online functionality for benefits enrollment.
-Previously, the HR department had to distribute paper forms to the company’s 14 locations, wait for their return, and manually enter information into spreadsheets.
-Now, team members can log in from home or office'anywhere with a Web connection'and then complete the entire benefits enrollment process in minutes.
+Another key business improvement with UltiPro is the company’s web functionality for benefits enrollment.
+Previously, the HR department had to distribute paper forms to the company’s dozens of locations, wait for their return, and then manually enter information into spreadsheets.
+Now, team members can log in from home or office—anywhere with a web connection—and then complete the entire benefits enrollment process in minutes.

-'UltiPro has been an immense source of efficiencies for us, has given us the tools to operate as effectively as possible, and has helped us manage our expansions,' said Morfey.
+“UltiPro has been an immense source of efficiencies for us, has given us the tools to operate as effectively as possible, and has helped us manage our ongoing expansion,” said Brezina.